bakfile/bak/README.md

 `bak down`: I've screwed up, undo the damage.
 `bak off`: I'm done working.
 Go away, **bak**, and take your .bakfile with you.

+All of **bak**'s commands will disambiguate between multiple copies of the same file.
+In other words, you can `bak my_thing.txt` as many times as you want, until you're finished working, if you'd prefer to keep multiples instead of using `bak up`.
+At the moment, all you've got to go by are timestamps when it asks you to pick a .bakfile, but this will improve.

 ## Additional commands and flags
 `bak down --keep my_file` - Restores from .bakfile, does not delete .bakfile
 `bak diff my_file` Compare a .bakfile using `diff` (will become configurable)